 - Digital Arts, Sciences, & Humanities Program Director

 Benjamin is the Director of Digital Arts, Sciences, & Humanities (DASH) Program for University Libraries and Affiliate Assistant Professor of History at the University of Minnesota.

-His research focuses on the history of statistical risk assessment in insurance, lending, and cultural production.
+His research focuses on the history of risk assessment, insurance, finance, and race in the United States and England.
 His work--both in his leadership of the DASH program and in his scholarship--also investigates how to improve research processes with digital technologies as well as strategies for effective scholarly collaboration.